More Than Coffee: The Caffeinators of Salt Lake City

 Coffee shops in Utah are the modern town square around which everyone gathers.
 As a visitor, it’s worth paying attention to the baristas, because they just might sit next to you that night over a cocktail.
 Our service industry folks are close-knit, sharing a passion for food and beverage, advocating for each other on a daily basis.
 Baristas are kind-hearted, humble folk who offer up pointers on food, good hikes and how to navigate Utah’s liquor laws.
 I know this because I have 10 years of experience working as a barista.

 I moved to Utah in 2013, and began my journey through the coffee scene about six months later when I started working for La Barba.
 In the days when this local, third-wave, trend-setting, home-grown roaster was just a tween (it’s now stocked in major grocery chains across the state), I was a barista for the first shift of their first café on the University of Utah campus in 2014.
 These were simpler times, when the company name was in regular English (Charming Beard), and they used the “Valencia” filter on their Instagram.
-Now the owners of La Barba have a beautiful, light-filled café in the Gateway shopping destination near downtown, and in 2017 opened a flagship storefront a few miles south in Draper, alongside a craft cocktail bar called Seabird.
+Now the owners of La Barba have a beautiful, light-filled café in the Gateway shopping destination near downtown, a coffee and breakfast shop in Salt Lake City's Maven District and a flagship storefront a few miles south in Draper, alongside a craft cocktail bar called Seabird.

 Many charming local coffee companies like La Barba faced similar challenges in the early 2000s.
 A combination of a slow-paced city and the hesitation of its coffee-averse conservative base led many shops to build themselves around a wide offering of products.
 Food, coffee, tea and smoothies have always had a symbiotic relationship.